-- Make sure we receive your application and waiver before the May 31 midnight deadline.
+- Make sure we receive your application and waiver before the deadline.
 Your application is not considered complete until we have received both of these pieces.

-Payment by credit card: please submit your credit card information in the application.
+Payment by credit card: Submit your credit card information in the application.

 Notification & Cancellation Policy

 Accepted and waitlisted candidates will be contacted on Thursday, Jun.
 9. Directions, logistics, and further reading material will follow.
 Accepted candidates will have until 5:00 p.m. on Monday, Jun.
 13, to withdraw.
 Reimbursements for cancellations after this date will not be issued.

 Tuesday, May 31, 2022, 11:59 p.m.
 Pacific

 We offer a limited number of scholarships, up to 50%.
 Details are on the application form.